robertmuth/Cwerg/FE/Docs/design_choices.md

      used inside functions.
 Must disable some semantic checking in the non-included code portions or run very early.
      Competes with simpler approaches of selecting from a set of API compatible modules at link-time.

-##### Support for printing/stringification of custom data structure
+#### Support for printing/stringification of custom data structure: YES

-TBD
+See SysRender mechanism in Lib/fmt.cw

-#### Support for minimal overhead logging
+#### Support for minimal overhead logging: YES

-TBD
+Can be implemented with macros

 ## Pointers, Arrays, Slices, Strings

-Pointers, Arrays, Slices are not mutable by default but come in mutable flavors.
+Pointers, Arrays, Slices are immutable by default but come in mutable flavors.
 Casting preserves mutabiity.
 Mutable entity can be passed as non-mutable function arguments.